capuccino26/PTPP/README.md

 # Protein To Position Pipeline (PTPP)

-## ABOUT
-A pipeline developed for the analysis of chromosome position of target protein sequences.
+> A pipeline developed for the analysis of chromosome position of target protein sequences.

 > Developed by Pedro Carvalho